Rule-Based Graph Programs Matching the Time Complexity of Imperative Algorithms: Case Study: Recognising Acyclic Graphs

 Let us examine the time complexity of \texttt{is-dag}. \begin{prop} Throughout the execution of \texttt{is-dag}, there is at most one red edge in the host graph. \end{prop} \begin{proof} Upon inspection of the rules, \texttt{next\_edge} is the only rule that marks an edge red in the host graph (again, note that the program is structure-preserving).
 It is easy to see that when \texttt{next\_edge} is applied, either \texttt{move} or \texttt{ignore} has to apply, or both fail to apply, triggering the looping sequence to terminate.
 Therefore, it follows that the number of red edges in the host graph is bounded to $1$. \end{proof}

-\begin{thm}[Complexity of \texttt{is-dag}] When executed on any input graphs, the program \texttt{is-dag} terminates in time linear in the size of the input graphs. \end{thm} \begin{proof} We first show that, for every rule, there is at most one matching attempt with respect to the complexity assumptions of the updated compiler (Figure \ref{fig:complexity-assumptions}).
+\begin{thm}[Complexity of \texttt{is-dag}] The program \texttt{is-dag} terminates in time linear in the size of the input graph. \end{thm} \begin{proof} We first show that, for every rule, there is at most one matching attempt with respect to the complexity assumptions of the updated compiler (Figure \ref{fig:complexity-assumptions}).

 An analogous argument to the proof of Theorem \ref{the:complexity-con} can be made with respect to the rules \texttt{init}, \texttt{next\_edge} (Proposition \ref{prop:red-edges-dag}), \texttt{ignore}, \texttt{move}, and \texttt{back}.
 Since there is at most one root node in the host graph, the rules \texttt{flag}, \texttt{loop} and \texttt{set\_flag} only require at most one matching attempt.